ThisisErm/ThisisErm/README.md

 - 🔭 I’m currently working on [this personal dashboard](https://thisiserm.github.io/Dashboard/)

-- 👨🏾‍🎓 I’m currently learning **Robotic Process Automation**
+- 👨🏾‍🎓 I’m learning **Robotic Process Automation**

-- 👯 I’m looking to collaborate on my [Kandidate app](https://github.com/ThisisErm/Kandidate)
+- 🤝 I’m looking to collaborate on my [Kandidate app](https://github.com/ThisisErm/Kandidate)

 - 💻 All of my projects are available at [thisiserm.com](thisiserm.com)

 - 📝 I write articles here and there on [https://thisiserm.wordpress.com/](https://thisiserm.wordpress.com/)

-- 💬 Ask me about **self-hosting and open-source software**
+- 💬 Ask me about **self-hosting and open-source applications**

 - You can reach me at **thisiserm@outlook.com**

 - ⚡ some fun facts **I'm fluent in Spanish.
-I have competed in the octagon at a UFC gym competition**
+I have competed in the octagon at a UFC competition**

 <h3 align="left">Connect with me:</h3>
 <p align="left">